tc39/proposal-smart-pipelines/readme.md

 This proposal’s concept of a **topic reference does not need to be coupled only to pipelines**.
-The topic concept is **generalizable to many syntactic forms**, as the [Additional Features][] demonstrate.
+The topic concept is **generalizable to many syntactic forms**, as the [additional features][] demonstrate.
 They together form one unified vision of a future in which composition, partial application, method extraction, and error handling are all tersely expressible with the same simple concepts.